Children at our Nursery

 JANET and CATHERINE

 The twin girls were born on the 18 of July 2008.
-The information about the biological father is unclear, but they have a stepfather who loves them a great deal.
+The information about the biological father is unclear.
 Their mother is HIV positive and is currently on AVV drugs.
-The girls are not diseased and HIV negative.
+The girls are not diseased and are HIV negative.
 Their mother works as a casual laborer, but because of the stigma associated with AIDS, people often refuse to give her work.
-She is a hard-working woman and currently she cells pineapples on the highway.
-The girls have two older brothers and one is working in Nairobi and the other is enrolled in high school and lives with the mother and the stepfather.
-The girls used to live poor, never went to school and they were to the institution when it opened.
-During vacations, they go to visit their family.
+She is a hard-working woman and sells pineapples on the highway.
+The girls did not attend school before joining us.

 CHRISTOPHER and CHRISTINE

-The twins are born on the 4th of December 2006 in Makuyu.
+Christopher and Christine were born on the 4th of December 2006 in Makuyu.
 Their mother was married, however, her first husband died 20 years ago.
 The family has ten children.
-Their mother sells firewood and earns around 75 shillings a day.
+Their mother sells firewood and earns around 75 shillings ($0.75) a day.
 The twins lived in a rented single house with their mother, sister and nephew Leonard that cost around 400 shillings a month.
-They never went to school because of the low income of their mother.
+They did not attend school prior to joining us because of the low income of their mother.
 The twins had no decent clothing.
 When their mother couldn’t get money from selling firewood they slept hungry.
-Recently their mother was diagnosed with TB, which made the twins sad.
-The older sister of them still lives with her in a small, unventilated room in Makuyu and takes care of her mother, even though she herself is chronically ill (kind of epilepsy).
+Recently their mother was diagnosed with TB/ The older sister of them still lives with her in a small, unventilated room in Makuyu and takes care of her mother, even though she herself is chronically ill (epilepsy).

 Caroline was born on the 10th of June 2009.
-Her parents have six children, Caroline is the youngest.
+Her parents have six children, of whom Caroline is the youngest.
 She came to the Makuyu Educational Initiative because her parents couldn’t afford the living costs for their big family.
-Her mother relies on petty jobs where she earns around 150 shillings.
+Her mother relies on petty jobs where she earns around 150 shillings ($1.50) a day.
 Caroline used to live very poorly in a single room with her whole family.
-In 2015 Caroline’s father died, but the mother remarried, though the family still can not afford to bring Caroline home.
+In 2015 Caroline’s father died, but the mother remarried, though the family still cannot afford to bring Caroline home.

 DANIEL and THOMAS (MUNYAO)

 Daniel was born on the 14th of June 2007 and Thomas on the 8th of July 2009.
-Their parents are separated because their father used to drink and abused their mother physically.
+Their parents are separated because their father used to drink and physically abuse their mother.
 The mother decided to live on her own with the boys and their two older brothers.
 Their mother has a job, but often did not have enough money for food, so they slept hungry.
-Also because of the lack of money, they were not able to get soap for washing and taking baths.
+Their financial situation was so dire that they were not able to get soap for washing and taking baths.
 They used to sleep in one bed together with no blankets.
-The mother has married again and has had another boy.
-Their mother loves her children a great deal, so when the boys are on vacation from school she comes and picks them up.

 GOLICHA and DAHERA

 Golicha was born on the 4th of February 2007 and his older sister Dahera on the 14th of April 2003.
 Their parents lived in Isiolo, a province in the northeast of Kenya.
 They came to the central region because of the harsh conditions in Isiolo: famine, lack of water and the fear of invasion by the Al-Shabaab militias.
 The parents have five children: two boys and three girls.
 All the kids were born in central Kenya.
 The family lives poorly.
-The father works as a watchman far away and has often no money to return to his family.
+The father works as a watchman far away and often has no money to return to his family.
 He also suffers from kidney failure that is a burden for the family.
-The mother is the breadwinner of the family, but she works as a laborer and only earns around 150 shillings.
+The mother is the breadwinner of the family, but she works as a laborer and only earns around 150 shillings ($1.50) a day.
 The work is sporadic and not available every day.
-Golicha was sent to the institution when it opened.
+Golicha joined us when it opened.
 Dahera was sent to her uncle’s family who lives in the north, but she was mistreated so the parents brought her back after one year.
 Since 2016 Dahera is also a part of the Makuyu Educational Initiative.

 Benson was born on the 5th of February 2010 as the younger of two boys.
 His mother and father come from a region north of Muranga County.
 Because they couldn’t find work there, they came to Makuyu.
-Here they are able to both work as casual laborers and are able to rent a single room, however, their meager incomes are not enough to give both children everything they needed.
-They brought Benson to the Makuyu Educational Initiative so he will have enough to eat and he is able to go to school.
-During vacations, Benson visits his family who lives close by.
+Here they are able to both work as casual laborers and are able to rent a single room, however, their meager incomes are not enough to provide for both children.
+They brought Benson to the Makuyu Educational Initiative so he will have enough to eat and be able to go to school.

 Studying is fun with our volunteers